 Plastic resin is the main ingredient in creating molded plastic.
-It is created from the byproducts of oil refinement, when crude oil is distilled.
-The resulting chemicals are forced through a process that encourage them to make hydrocarbon chains called polymers.
-The process to get the resultant plastic resin can be altered in countless ways to create resins that have very specific properties for specific situations.
+It is a byproduct of oil refinement and comes from distilling crude oil.
+The resulting chemicals are forced through a process that encourages them to make hydrocarbon chains called polymers.
+Resin producers can alter the production process to create resins with specific properties for specific situations.
 Now that you have a basic idea of what a resin is, here are some of the key considerations to weigh when selecting plastic resins:

-1. Mechanical Requirements
+1. Mechanical requirements

-2. Chemical Compatibility
+2. Chemical compatibility

-3. Environmental Compatibility
+3. Environmental compatibility

-4. Commodity vs. Performance
+4. Commodity vs. performancy

-5. Amorphous vs. Semi-crystalline
+5. Amorphous vs. semi-crystalline

-6. Material Shrinkage
+6. Material shrinkage